shalomscott/eleventy-plugin-embed-svelte/README.md

+# Eleventy Plugin Embed Svelte

-# 🎉 Embed Svelte Components in Your 11ty Site! 🎉
+> 🎉 Embed Svelte Components in Your 11ty Site! 🎉

+## Example Usage

+See the `example` directory for a complete example usage of this plugin.

+**Check out the example live [here](https://shalomscott.github.io/eleventy-plugin-embed-svelte/) 👈**

 ## Installation